Championship Info/Pairings/Results

 Saturday, July 30th: Championship Match (18-hole match play final)

-ELIGIBILITY: The championship is open to female amateur golfers with a handicap index of 7.4 or less as of the time of registration.
+ELIGIBILITY: The championship is open to female amateur golfers with a Handicap Index of 7.4 or less as of the time of registration.
 156 players will compete in the championship.
 Exempt players will receive priority, then the field will be filled on a first-come-first-served basis.